 If you want to use Microsoft Azure, see the link for the required integration steps: Tutorial: Azure Active Directory integration with Bynder.

 Okta is a leading SSO provider that offers a reliable single sign-on service which integrates with all your web and mobile apps.
 Below you'll find an example setup you can use for setting up Okta on your side and our frequently asked questions for Okta.
+Read more about setting up Okta for Bynder here or check the most frequenly asked questions about Okta below.

 What signing options are required by Bynder?